Published 12:22 IST, October 16th 2024

 It's one of a volley of deals that has catapulted India to the top of league tables for Asia's biggest equity capital market by primary issuance.

-It's one of a volley of deals that has catapulted India to top of league tables for Asia's biggest equity capital market by primary issuance.
-Hyundai India's listing will boost local fundraisings via IPOs to nearly $13 billion so far this year, taking tally to highest since 2021, per Dealogic.
+It's one of a volley of deals that has catapulted India to the top of league tables for Asia's biggest equity capital market by primary issuance.
+Hyundai India's listing will boost local fundraisings via IPOs to nearly $13 billion so far this year, taking the tally to the highest since 2021, per Dealogic.

 Context News

-12:22 IST, October 16th 2024
+Updated 12:22 IST, October 16th 2024